hannahhoward/a1atscript/README.md

+*WARNING: AtScript is very new technology.
+Be ready to encounter lots of challenges if you incorporate this in a production project.*

 ## A-1 AtScript

-This is a package that uses AtScript to provide syntactic sugar around Angular 1.x's Dependency Injection mechanism.
+This is a package that uses AtScript annotations to provide syntactic sugar around Angular 1.x's Dependency Injection mechanism.
 It is designed to be a "bridge" to Angular 2.0  -- so you can get a flavor of the way we'll be writing Angular 2.0 code tomorrow, today.

 ### Initial setup